-BirthMarkings is a 19 minute documentary about how giving birth transforms our bodies.
+"BirthMarkings" is a 19-minute documentary about the ways that giving birth transforms our bodies.
 The film reframes and destabilizes the observer's reaction to the changes in a woman's body after she's given birth.
-The Film refocuses on the dynamism and lives experiences rather than the commodified image.
+The film refocuses on the dynamism and lived experiences rather than the commodified image.
 Women talk with ambivalence, humor and love about the scars, marks and stretched skin that brands them as mothers.

 What they say about "BirthMarkings"

 Cornelia vanderZeil, MD, author of Big Beautiful and Pregnant

 Startlingly original...Fantastic to use in women and gender studies."
 Robbie Pfeufer Kahn, Professor of Sociology, UVM, author of Bearing Meaning: The Language of Birth

 "Understanding and loving our post-birth bodies is an essential part of childbirth education.
 What our media culture pushes as a problem, This film reframes as a path to appreciation and thankfulness.
 The film opens our eyes with beauty, grace and profound emotional understanding."

 Awards and ScreeningsWinner of Best Documentary, Ovation Film Festival

 - The Real to Reel Film Festival